Central Bank: Empowering Economic Stability through Central Control

 One of the primary tools central banks use to influence the economy is monetary policy.
 This involves controlling the supply of money in the economy to achieve specific goals, such as price stability, full employment, and economic .

 One way central banks do this is by adjusting interest rates.
-When the economy is overheating and is rising, central banks may raise interest rates to cool things down.
+When the economy is overheating and inflation is rising, central banks may raise interest rates to cool things down.
 On the other hand, when the economy is sluggish and unemployment is high, they may lower interest rates to stimulate borrowing and spending.

 For example, during the 2008 financial crisis, the Federal Reserve in the United States slashed interest rates to near zero to boost economic activity and prevent a full-blown depression.
-This move helped stabilize the economy and set it on a path to recovery.
+This move helped stabilize the economy and set it on a path to .

 • The Great Depression: Lessons Learned